 As responsible car owners, we must make sure that the vehicle we got from our hard-earned cash is protected at all times from different elements.

 While auto insurance may be daunting at first, there are many institutions out there ready to assist car owners in any way they can.
 Banks, insurance firms, and financial help websites—these are just some of the entities that aid car owners when it comes to choosing the right insurance.

-As customers however, we need to be equipped with the right knowledge when it comes to selecting the right insurance firm.
+As customers, however, we need to be equipped with the right knowledge when it comes to selecting the right motor insurance firm.
 So what are some of the terms that can greatly affect your insurance policy?
-Here are a few blow-by-blow terms that you may want to remember.
+Here are a few terms that you may want to remember.

 When buying a vehicle: loan vs. cash

 When you’re scouting for a vehicle, look beyond conventional showrooms for new vehicles and go to used car dealers and find that sweet ride for you.
 For used cars, the most common mode of payment will be cash—and this affects how you should approach your auto insurance whether you like it or not.

 If you got your vehicles from used car dealers or personal sellers, you might want to start shopping insurance on your own, as the dealer doesn’t have an obligation to help you in the process of getting insurance.

 However, buyers who got their vehicles through an auto loan may be required by their creditor to get insurance for their new vehicle.
 Financial companies can include the payment of the premium in their monthly installment.